 3. (7-8) Hezekiah’s political achievements.

 a.
-The Lord was with him; he prospered wherever he went: Because of Hezekiah’s faithful trust in the Lord, God blessed him thoroughly.
-It fulfilled a long standing promise to David and his descendants: that if they obeyed God, their reign would always be secure (1 Kings 2:1-4).
+The LORD was with him; he prospered wherever he went: Because of Hezekiah’s faithful trust in the LORD, God blessed him thoroughly.
+It fulfilled a long-standing promise to David and his descendants: if they obeyed God, their reign would always be secure (1 Kings 2:1-4).

 i.
 “He shook off that yoke of subjugation and tribute to which his father had wickedly submitted, and reassumed that full independent sovereignty which God had settled in the house of David.”
 (Poole)

 ii.
 Later, Zedekiah was rebuked for his rebellion against the king of Babylon.
 But that was a different case, and shows that sometimes rebellion is justified and sometimes it is not.

 c.
 He subdued the Philistines: Hezekiah also found success in subjugating Judah’s aggressive neighbors.
 He worked for a strong, free, and independent Judah.

 4. (9-12) Israel falls into exile during his reign.

 Now it came to pass in the fourth year of King Hezekiah, which was the seventh year of Hoshea the son of Elah, king of Israel, that Shalmaneser king of Assyria came up against Samaria and besieged it.
 And at the end of three years they took it.
 In the sixth year of Hezekiah, that is, the ninth year of Hoshea king of Israel, Samaria was taken.
 Then the king of Assyria carried Israel away captive to Assyria, and put them in Halah and by the Habor, the River of Gozan, and in the cities of the Medes, because they did not obey the voice of the LORD their God, but transgressed His covenant and all that Moses the servant of the LORD had commanded; and they would neither hear nor do them.